 BOOK POPULAR TOURS AND EXCURSIONS IN ADVANCE WHEN VISITING ITALY FOR THE FIRST TIME

-Access to the Roman Forum, Colosseum, and Palatine Hill are all included in one ticket which can be very convenient and not very expensive.
-Tours of the Vatican and Vatican Museum are an absolute necessity to book beforehand.
-They even offer a special ticket that allows entrance into the museum before opening hours, includes buffet breakfast and the Sistine Chapel.
+Access to the Roman Forum, Colosseum, and Palatine Hill is all included in one ticket which can be very convenient and fairly cheap.
+Tours of the Vatican and of the Vatican Museum must definitely be booked in advance.
+They even offer a special ticket that allows entrance into the museum before opening hours, and includes a buffet breakfast and a tour of the Sistine Chapel.

 TAKE THE TRAIN!

-Italy has an incredible train system, allowing for a quick trip from Milan to Rome in just 3 hours on the high-speed trains.
-Connections to all major cities can be reached by regional trains and the national or private trains companies.
-The fast trains can be more expensive so it’s best to book these in advance.
+Italy has a great train system, allowing for a quick trip from Milan to Rome in just 3 hours on the high-speed trains.
+All major cities can be reached by regional trains or through the national and private train companies.
+Fast trains can be more expensive so it’s best to book these in advance.

 USE REGULAR TAXI SERVICES